fls-bioinformatics-core/genomics/solid2cluster/README.markdown

     --gzip=GZIP_PATTERN  make gzipped copies of primary data files in pwd from specific libraries where names match GZIP_PATTERN,
-                         which should be of the form '<sample>/<library>' --quiet              suppress warnings
+                         which should be of the form '<sample>/<library>' --md5=MD5_PATTERN    calculate md5sums for primary data files from specific libraries where names match MD5_PATTERN, which should be of the form '<sample>/<library>'
+    --quiet              suppress warnings
     --debug              turn on debugging output (nb overrides --quiet)